 Speaking of the wood-fired oven, this is where much of the Brewer's Fork's magic comes from, including, of course, its pizza.
 Because the oven is white-hot (as wood-fired ovens tend to be), the pizzas here take maybe a couple of minutes to cook, and because of the high heat, the crust chars and blisters in such as way that a wonderful smoky flavor is imparted into the crust.
 This smokiness, in combination with the high-quality ingredients used from local businesses, results in a pizza that honestly spoils you for so many of the others out there, including some of the best of the best in the region.
 A few of the options for toppings (depending on the season) include meatball, mushroom, bacon and potatoes, smoked chicken, salami, clams, smoked pork, and sausage with a slow-cooked egg (this last one is sinfully amazing), though the humble margherita certainly holds its own against the other pizzas with various toppings.
 Pizza isn't the only thing on the menu at the Brewer's Fork, however, so for those in the mood for something else, there are a few other options here, including a tasty plate of wood-fired meatballs along with such items as oysters, locally-sourced charcuterie and cheese boards, wood-roasted mussels, a Cubano, pulled pork, a grass-fed burger, a red-beet falafel, and a wood-fired chicken thigh plate with salsa, avocado, and pickled onions.
-Beer, wine, and liqueurs are available at the Brewer's Fork, and the beer list rivals that of some of the best gastropubs in the Boston area, with a great mix of local standouts (Night Shift, Trillium, Jack's Abby are possible options) and beers from breweries located elsewhere in the U.S. and overseas.
+Beer, wine, and liqueurs are available at the Brewer's Fork, and the beer list rivals that of some of the best gastropubs in the Boston area, with a great mix of local standouts (Night Shift, Trillium, and Jack's Abby are possible options) and beers from breweries located elsewhere in the U.S. and overseas.